-- current valid driving licence (photocard full or provisional (all countries outside the EEA excluding Isle of Man and Channel Islands) - current valid driving licence (paper version; UK / Isle of Man / Channel Islands and EEA; full or provisional) - birth certificate issued after time of birth (UK, Isle of Man and Channel Islands) - marriage / civil partnership certificate (UK and Channel Islands) - immigration document, visa or work permit (issued by a country outside the EEA.
+- Current Photocard Driving Licence valid full or provisional (all countries outside the EEA excluding Isle of Man and Channel Islands) - Current Paper Driving Licence (if issued before 1998) valid full or provisional (UK/Isle of Man/Channel Islands and EEA) - Birth Certificate issued after time of birth (UK, Isle of Man and Channel Islands) - Marriage/Civil Partnership Certificate (UK and Channel Islands) - Immigration document, visa or work permit issued by a country outside the EEA.
 Valid only for roles whereby the applicant is living and working outside of the UK.
-Visa / permit must relate to the non EEA country in which the role is based) - HM Forces ID card (UK) - fire arms licence (UK, Channel Islands and Isle of Man)
+Visa/permit must relate to the non EEA country in which the role is based - HM Forces ID Card (UK) - Firearms Licence (UK, Channel Islands and Isle of Man)